Best Echo Chainsaw Reviews 2022 – Reviews & Top Picks

 Echo’s also tacked on some neat filter features to make the CS-590 Timber Wolf an even better choice.
 They’ve incorporated their G-Force Engine Air Pre-Cleaner to minimize all filter maintenance ensuring your saw maintains an optimum performance.
 And the two-piece heavy-duty air filter is set up for easy access and removal for when cleaning is required.

 There’s literally only one thing we would change up on this chainsaw – the sprocket cover made out of plastic.
 And while that may keep the overall weight down, we’d like to see a lightweight metal instead.
 This guard has the potential to be easily cracked or broken—especially if performing heavy-duty jobs.
+Despite this, we thin this is the best Echo chainsaw on the market today.

 2. Echo CS-400 18″ Chainsaw